x-govuk/govuk-eleventy-plugin/docs/get-started/options.md

     [
       { text: "label" },
       { text: "string" },
-      { text: "Text to show in the search field (default is ‘Search site’)." }
+      { text: "Text to show in the search field (default is `Search site`)" }
     ],
     [
       { text: "indexPath" },
       { text: "string" },
-      { text: "Path to search index file." }
+      { text: "Path to search index file" }
     ],
     [
       { text: "sitemapPath" },
       { text: "string" },
-      { text: "Path to sitemap page, shown as a fallback if the search field cannot be displayed." }
+      { text: "Path to sitemap page, shown as a fallback if the search field cannot be displayed" }
     ]
   ]
 }) }}